-The analysis of polymers such as polyolefins - whose molecular weight distribution is directly linked to physical properties such as melt viscosity, toughness and crystallinity - which are widely used in a range of applications such as aerospace, automotive, and building products are particularly difficult to analyse.
-These materials generally have a high degree of crystalline components and analysis often requires elevated temperatures and unusual solvents for both sample dissolution and to maintain solubility.
+The analysis of polymers such as polyolefins, whose molecular weight distribution is directly linked to physical properties such as melt viscosity, toughness and crystallinity, which are widely used in various applications such as aerospace, automotive, and building products, is complicated to analyse.
+These materials generally have a high degree of crystalline components, and analysis often requires elevated temperatures and unusual solvents for sample dissolution and solubility.

 Specialist equipment and supervision by experienced polymer scientists are both key to successful analysis and interpretation of resulting data.
-For example, two samples of the same polymer resin may have identical tensile strengths and melt viscosities, and yet differ considerably in their capacity to be fabricated into usable, durable products.
-These differences can be attributed to small yet very significant variations in the molecular weight distributions of two resin samples, and if they are not detected may result in defects in the product.
+For example, two samples of the same polymer resin may have identical tensile strengths and melt viscosities.
+However, they differ considerably in their capacity to be fabricated into usable, durable products.
+These differences can be attributed to small yet very significant variations in the molecular weight distributions of two resin samples.
+If they are not detected, they may result in defects in the product.

 HT-GPC polymer analysis experience